You have not updated your profilein 0 days. Update your profile.

 Dave is a first-year rabbinical student at The Jewish Theological Seminary.
 Raised in Port Washington, New York, Dave graduated from Middlebury College with a BA in Geography.
 At Middlebury, he was a pioneer in the Jewish, LGBT, and dance communities.
 He worked at Camp Ramah in the Rockies for five summers as a madrich, tikvah madrich, and rosh eidah.
 There, he combined his passions for guiding Jewish youth, leading wilderness trips, and experiential education through developing social-justice curricula and the Shira b’Ramah minyan.
 Deepening his passion for direct care, Dave worked as a field guide with New Vision Wilderness, where he supported young adults and teens to heal from traumas of suicidal ideation, addiction, abuse, and mental illness.
 Dave is an alumnus of the Yeshivat Hadar year fellowship and Nativ College Leadership Program.
 He is a founding staff member and Rabbinic Intern at BaMidbar Wilderness Therapy.

-Madeline Cooper is a first year student at Hebrew Union College - Jewish Institute of Religion, studying in Jerusalem, Israel.
-Next year, she will continue her studies at HUC in New York.
+Madeline Cooper is a second year rabbinical student at Hebrew Union College - Jewish Institute of Religion, studying in New York.
+She is also completing a Master of Arts in Jewish Non-Profit Management from the Zelikow School at HUC in Los Angeles.
 Before matriculating at HUC, she served as Director of Education at the Upper Valley Jewish Community in Hanover, NH, where she administered the Hebrew School and developed family education programing.
 Originally from Lexington, MA and a graduate of Gann Academy in Waltham, MA, Madeline graduated Phi Beta Kappa from Dartmouth College in 2016 with a major in History and minors in Religion and Jewish Studies.
 Passionate about pluralism, interfaith engagement, and Jewish learning, Madeline served as President of Dartmouth Hillel and Student Director of Dartmouth’s interfaith center.
 Living in New Hampshire, Madeline developed an interest in politics, serving as President of Dartmouth Democrats and working as a campus organizer for the New Hampshire Democratic Party.
 Madeline’s hobbies include spending time outdoors, reading, and volunteering for political campaigns.

 Zev currently teaches talmud and math at SAR Academy and is the Rosh Moshava “Head of Camp” at Camp Moshava California.
 Originally from Riverdale, NY, Zev grew up attending the Hebrew Institute of Riverdale and SAR Academy/High School.
 Zev studied philosophy at Brandeis University where he received the philosophy award and where he served as the student representative to the board of trustees.
 Upon graduating, Zev worked at fortune 500 real estate firm CBRE as a senior financial analyst in their consulting practice.
 After two years in consulting, he decided to pursue his passion for Jewish education, and joined the faculty at SAR.
 In addition to Zev’s roles in school and camp, he co-founded “BAbayit” (Bnei Akiva Bayit) on the Upper West Side of Manhattan where he facilitates educational, spiritual, and social programing for young professionals.

-Yoav Schaefer will begin his doctoral studies at Princeton University in the fall of 2018.
+Yoav Schaefer is a first year doctoral student at Princeton University.
 His research focuses on modern Jewish thought and modern Jewish intellectual history.
 Yoav received a B.A. in Social Studies from Harvard University in 2015 and studied Jewish philosophy at Tel Aviv University.
+He was also a 2017-18 Dorot Fellow.
 Prior to beginning his academic studies, Yoav served as a combat soldier and self-defense instructor in the Israel Defense Forces.
 Together with his family, he also founded the Avi Schaefer Fund in memory of his identical twin brother Avi in 2010.
-Yoav is currently participating in the Dorot Fellowship in Israel.